dbForge DevOps Automation for SQL Server – A New Approach to Database Development

 The DevOps Automation PowerShell Module is a matter of the team’s particular pride.
 It is capable of fine-tuning and automating a vast variety of SQL Server database development tasks:

 At the same time, the solution also allows setting up DevOps processes in Jenkins with the help of the open-source dbForge DevOps Automation for SQL Server Plugin.
 In the near future, the company plans to extend the range of supported automation servers.
-You can learn more about the recent release by visiting https://blog.devart.com/devops-automation-release.html.
+Learn more about the recent release here.

 About Devart